 A Post-Graduation Work Permit holder applying for the AOS must meet the requirements for graduation for an Alberta Advanced Education approved credential issued by an Alberta Advanced Education-approved post-secondary institution in the province.

-Note: As of July 10, 2018, the AINP says if a an applicant who has been admitted to an Alberta Advanced Education approved post-secondary program before October 1, 2018 may be eligible to apply to this stream.
-However, if the applicant has been admitted to his or her Alberta post-secondary study program on or after October 1, 2018, the Alberta post-secondary study program must be on the Alberta Opportunity Stream List of Alberta Advanced Education Approved Post-Secondary Credentials.
+Note: As of July 10, 2018, the AINP says if an applicant who has been admitted to an Alberta Advanced Education approved post-secondary program before April 1, 2019, may be eligible to apply to this stream.
+However, if the applicant has been admitted to his or her Alberta post-secondary study program on or after April 1, 2019, the Alberta post-secondary study program must be on the Alberta Opportunity Stream List of Alberta Advanced Education Approved Post-Secondary Credentials.

 Note: Starting January 1, 2021, applicants (excluding Post-Graduation Work Permit holders) will be required to have completed at minimum a high school level education (equivalent to Alberta standards) to be considered for the AOS.
 Learn more about upcoming AOS education requirement changes.